-Fatima Dainkeh joined YWBoston as the Racial Justice Senior Coordinator in June 2018.
+Fatima Dainkeh joined YWBoston in June 2018 and is currently working as our Interim Manager of Dialogues.
 Her role includes working with leaders and members of organizations, schools and the larger community to facilitate dialogues on race, ethnicity, and equity to help raise racial consciousness and understanding, strengthen relationships among diverse groups, and empower action towards racial equity.

 Prior to this, Dainkeh worked as a research assistant on a Boston Medical Center study testing the effectiveness of a virtual patient advocate for preconception health for African American women, and helped facilitate discussions and trainings around racial equity at Trinity Boston Foundation.
 Dainkeh’s pursuit of racial equity has taken the form of leadership roles in Students of Color for Public Health and in the Racial Justice Talking Circle at BUSPH.
 She is also a Diversity Leadership Scholar, supported by the Maternal & Child Health Center of Excellence, and has twice TAed the course Social Justice and the Health of Populations: Racism and Other Systems of Oppression in America at Boston University School of Public Health.